Learn Python with Talk Python's 270 hours of courses

 22:38 And so we kind of know that we need to process those again.

-22:42 And so that's how we do this dependent table.
+22:42 And so that's how we do this dependent table for the getting the value of the workspace ID in the

-22:53 in the backend and then pass a value so that we can update the query.
+22:49 We basically, we resolve the sort of the variables in the backend and then pass the value so that

-22:58 So let's say that you stop at that point, right?
+22:57 So let's say that you stop at that point, right?

-23:00 And then you say, preview the app.
+23:00 And then you say preview the app.

-23:11 And then a few more things to make that very useful is you might want to search for a workspace
+23:10 And then a few more things to make that very useful is you might want to search for a workspace

-23:17 before you know who to support.
+23:16 before you know who to support.

 23:18 So let's say each workspace is associated with one of your customers.

-23:22 So let's say company A is your customer and company A gives you a call, a support call and says,
+23:22 So let's say company A is your customer and company A gives you a call, a support call and

-23:31 So the first thing you want to do is you want to find, you search for company A and then find John.
+23:31 So the first thing you want to do is you want to find, you search for company A and

-23:36 So we have this nice feature that basically automatically creates searches for you.
+23:35 So we have this nice feature that basically automatically creates searches for you.

 23:40 So let's say in the first table, you can click on a button to convert it to a smart table.